Picky Eater Nutrition: A Food-First, Gut & Nervous System Approach

 • Coconut oil: contains medium-chain triglycerides, which are easily digested and provide a quick energy source for the body and brain.
 Coconut oil can be used for cooking or in smoothies and baked goods.

-• Avocados: packed with monounsaturated fats, fiber, potassium, and vitamins C, E, and B-complex, avocado is gentle on digestion and easy to incorporate into sandwiches, dips, or mashed as a spread.
+• Avocados: packed with monounsaturated fats, fiber, potassium, and vitamins C, E, and B-complex, avocado is gentle on digestion and easy to incorporate into sandwiches, dips, or mashed as a spread on toast.
 Mix some moringa in there!

-Including these nutrient-dense additions and healthy fats alongside foods your child already enjoys helps improve nutrient intake, support gut and nervous system health, and maintain steady energy levels throughout the day.
+Including these nutrient-dense additions alongside foods your child already enjoys helps improve nutrient intake, support gut and nervous system health, and maintain steady energy levels throughout the day.

 3. Pair New Foods with Preferred Foods